-With time spent in active combat, troops are predisposed to PTSD and other mental health related disorders, which can often lead to Alcohol and drug addiction.
+With time spent in active combat, troops are predisposed to PTSD and other mental health-related disorders, which can often lead to veteran addiction to drugs and Alcohol.

-In addition to predisposition, reports from the National Public Radio indicate that during wartime, medics and doctors need to quickly treat troops for pain and often utilize prescription Opiates to do so.
+In addition to predisposition, reports from the National Public Radio, NPR indicate that during wartime, medics and doctors need to quickly treat troops for pain and often utilize prescription Opiates to do so.

 In fact, U.S. Military personnel are prescribed Opioid painkillers at three times the rate of civilians.